 The organizers provided a nice spreadsheet with mileage, aid station locations, cut-off times – I used it to make my own time estimates and splits, what would a reasonable goal be.
-Based on my Miwok pace of 14.4 mn /mile I calculated I could finish RDL in 23:36.
+Based on my Miwok pace of 14.4 min/mile I calculated I could finish RDL at 23:36.
 This made me feel rather confident.
 Especially that I had read that sub 24 runners would get a special belt buckle (no more medals)!

-However on the event web site I couldn’t find anything that would resemble a map.
+However, on the event web site, I couldn’t find anything that would resemble a map.
 This was making me a bit nervous.
 I tried to match the directions to trails on my topo maps but some locations like Fox Hollow, Coffer Dam, Cardiac, etc actually most aid station locations are not featured on the topo maps that I have.
-At the race meeting they mentioned that angry folks living in the area were removing the marking ribbons.
+At the race meeting, they mentioned that angry folks living in the area were removing the marking ribbons.
 They don’t like runners they said.
 I know we were not running in a very dangerous zone and the likelihood of getting lost and/or in danger were slim but it’s a race, not a mountaineering trip.
-Army memories of being dropped in the dark in the middle of nowhere with mission to come back to camp!
-Fun and nerve racking at once!
+Army memories of being dropped in the dark in the middle of nowhere with the mission to come back to camp!
+Fun and nerve-racking at once!

-Second time I use my Salomon pack, I love it.
-See contents in picture.
-I had just bought a Arcteryx lightweight jacket that I really like.
+The second time I use my Salomon pack, I love it.
+See the contents in the picture.
+I had just bought an Arcteryx lightweight jacket that I really like.
 It wasn’t cheap ($160) but it packs tight and has awesome features.
 It kept me warm for the first two hours of the race.
 I highly recommend it.

 Shoes: NB Minimus again.
 I like them.
 I am wondering if perhaps I shouldn’t purchase and use a more sturdy pair of shoes.
-My friend André recommends the Salomon Sense.
-I like the Minimus for the zero drop and agility they provide.
-I did hit my toes a couple of times but the pain didn’t last that long and I might not lose toe nails as of the time of this writing.
+My friend André recommends Salomon Sense.
+I like the Minimus for the zero drops and agility they provide.
+I did hit my toes a couple of times but the pain didn’t last that long and I might not lose toenails as of the time of this writing.
 The Minimus are worn out now!
 I think I logged about 400 miles of trails by now, time for another pair.

-Because potatoes and pita/humus worked so well at Miwok i focused on getting some humus and pita bread for this race (in my drop bag).
+Because potatoes and pita/humus worked so well at Miwok I focused on getting some hummus and pita bread for this race (in my drop bag).
 I also packed some Stinger Honey gels (very good for a quick caffeine/electrolytes/calories shot as they go down easily and they are not processed like GU-style products).
 Some Japanese beam paste bars were also in all bags.
 I did pack some Bear Meal Packs and Bobo Oatmeal but I didn’t eat them, way too dry.
 The pouch in my bag was filled at 500ml at the start.
 I refilled with water and ice at the stations.
 Added Endurolytes as usual (about 2 to 4 capsules an hour – less at night when I wasn’t sweating any longer).

 I did great until midnight.
 I felt I was eating a lot, making a conscious effort to ingest calories.
 So I don’t know why at midnight I just puked out the contents of my stomach.
 It just happened.
-Perhaps I was mixing too many things: grapes, bananas, coca-cola, sprites and ginger ale.
-After that ingesting calories was hard.
+Perhaps I was mixing too many things: grapes, bananas, coca-cola, sprites, and ginger ale.
+After that ingesting calorie was hard.
 Also perhaps my body isn’t used to digest stuff 24 hours a day, why should it be!
-For the last 20 miles or so I survived on coca cola, chicken noodle soup and some fruits.
+For the last 20 miles or so I survived on coca-cola, chicken noodle soup, and some fruits.
 A runner I ran with for the last 13 miles gave me some ginger chews and that helps the stomach discomfort go away.